 - Thoroughly compact the area with a plate vibrator or roller

-- Lay the setts on a mortar base up to 30mm thick, three parts sharp sand to one part cement
+- Lay the setts on a 50-100mm thick mortar base, three parts sharp sand to one part cement

 - Position the granite setts a finger-width apart or as required